thedarkwriter/courseware-lms-content/courses/published/get_hiera_5.md

 <div class="instruction-content" markdown="1">

-Now that we've seens what possible with complex hierarchies, let's take a look at some other ways of interacting with Hiera data.
+Now that we've seen what's possible with complex hierarchies, let's take a look at some other ways of interacting with Hiera data.
 What if you want to combine data from multiple levels of the hierarchy?